-To take reasonable steps to ensure that all work equipment on site is safe to use and that it is used safely.
-All work equipment and plant is deemed to be covered by the Provision and Use of Work Equipment Regulations (PUWER).
-Lifting equipment is covered by the Lifting Operations and Lifting Equipment Regulations (LOLER).
-Serious injury can result from the use of equipment unless this Arrangement is carefully followed.
-The School takes reasonable steps to ensure the safety of all staff members who use work equipment / lifting equipment, and others who may be affected by its use.
+To take reasonable steps to ensure that all work eauipment on site is safe to use and that it is used safely.
+All work eauipment and plant is deemed to be covered by the Provision and Use of Work Eauipment Regulations (PUWER).
+Lifting eauipment is covered by the Lifting Operations and Lifting Eauipment Regulations (LOLER).
+Serious injury can result from the use of eauipment unless this Arrangement is carefully followed.
+The School takes reasonable steps to ensure the safety of all staff members who use work eauipment / lifting eauipment, and others who may be affected by its use.